Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

 where the last equality is due to \cite{Doran}.
 This is in agreement with Subsubsection \ref{subsubsec:modularprop}.
-We also see that

-which, again, agrees with (\ref{eqn:sanityA}).
-We also note that the second independent coupling constant appearing in the expression is related to the derivative of the prepotential with respect to the second independent variable $w_2$.
+The second independent coupling constant appearing in \cite{Billoetal} is related to the derivative of the prepotential with respect to the second independent symmetrical variable $w_2$